abouabba/Born2beRoot/README.md

           su

           nano /etc/ssh/sshd_config
-Lastly we will add the 4242 port to host and client.
+Lastly we will add the 4242 port to host an
+First things first, we need to install the packages for UFW, for that we will use:d client.
 The IP's are not required.
 We will click accept so changes can be saved.
 2. The # means that line it is commented; the lines that we will be edit have to be uncommented.
 Once we are editing the file we need to update the following lines:

           #Port 22 -> Port 4242